This route is tentative and may be modified based on weather conditions. Will post updates on Facebook and here on this site.

 Friday:

 We will continue sailing 22 miles East to Specter Island (30°24'10.5"N 86°41'53.4"W).
 On the way you can make a pit stop to use the facilities (including outdoor shower) at the Pavilions on the Santa Rosa National Seashore (30°21'57.9"N 86°58'07.2"W).
-You can also resupply at the Tom Thumb in Navarre Beach (30°22'59.6"N 86°51'50.0"W) or eat at a number of different restaurants but please continue onto Specter Island, it is a beautiful spot!
-We tend to gather on the Southeastern shore of Specter Island which provides a bit more protection.
-There is also a nice bowl in the center of the island which is a great protected area for a fire.
+You can also resupply at the Tom Thumb in Navarre Beach (30°22'59.6"N 86°51'50.0"W) or eat at several different restaurants, but please continue onto Specter Island, it is a beautiful spot!
+We tend to gather on the Southeastern shore of Specter Island, which provides a bit more protection.
+There is also a nice bowl in the center of the island, which is a great protected area for a fire.

 Saturday: